aarti9/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the IPython notebook located in "https://github.com/aarti9/CarND-Advanced-Lane-Lines/blob/master/AdvanceLaneDetect.ipynb" .
+The code for this step is contained in the cameraCalibration method in the second code cell of the IPython notebook located in "https://github.com/aarti9/CarND-Advanced-Lane-Lines/blob/master/AdvanceLaneDetectP4.ipynb" .

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.
 I used cv2.findChessboardCorners() for finding chessboard corners (for an 9x6 board) for grayscale image. `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.